MicrosoftDocs/msteams-docs/msteams-platform/concepts/Cards/cards-actions.md

 * [Action.Submit](http://adaptivecards.io/explorer/Action.Submit.html)
 * [Action.ShowCard](http://adaptivecards.io/explorer/Action.ShowCard.html)

-In addition to the actions mentioned above, you can modify the Adaptive Action.Submit payload to support existing bot framework actions using a `msteams` property in the `data` bag of `Action.Submit`.
+In addition to the actions mentioned above, you can modify the Adaptive Action.Submit payload to support existing bot framework actions using a `msteams` property in the `data` object of `Action.Submit`.
 The below sections detail how to use existing bot framework actions with Adaptive.

 ### Adaptive card with messageBack action
 To include a `messageBack` action with an adaptive card include the following details in the `msteams` object.
-Note that you can include additional hidden properties in the `data` bag if needed.
+Note that you can include additional hidden properties in the `data` object if needed.

 | Property | Description |
 | --- | --- |